PreetAngadSingh/100-days-of-python/day6/README.md

 Learned how to take input in python

-Also, has to do typecasting to make the input integer
+Also, had to do typecasting to make the input integer, rather than declaring the variable (in Java)